Top Jewish Symbols and Their Meaning - Shop Israel

 Symbolic Interpretations

-• The roots represent Jewish heritage and history.
+• The roots represent Jewish heritage and continuity; the branches, ongoing spiritual growth.

-• The fruit represents wisdom, Torah, and good deeds.
+• The fruit represents wisdom, Torah study, and good deeds.

 Modern Global Use

-The Tree of Life is a popular motif in synagogue decorations, Torah covers, jewelry, and Jewish artwork.
-It serves as a reminder of the enduring connection between Jews and their faith.
+The Tree of Life is a recurring motif in synagogue architecture, Torah covers, and Jewish artwork, a reminder that Jewish tradition treats faith as something to tend and grow, not something static.

 Lion of Judah